agenteo/agenteo.github.com/source/about.md

 permalink: /about/
 ---

 I was born and educated in Italy.
 I lived a significant slice of my adult life in Australia and proudly became a citizen.
-I am currently working in New York City.
+I am currently working in Boulder, Colorado.

 ## Objectives